hibatica/Nukkit-Mod/README.md

 # Nukkit-Mod
-Personal modifications to nukkit mods and other things for my minecraft server (cbct.club:19132)
+Personal modifications to nukkit plugins and other things for my minecraft server (cbct.club:19132)

 ## How to compile plugin